jonaslindemann/modern_fortran_book/docs/source/chapter_fortran_projects.rst

        message("This is a Unix build.") endif (UNIX)

-is predefined variable that is true when building on Unix-type system.
+`UNIX` is a predefined variable that is true when building on Unix-type system.
 When running CMake on a Unix-type system will print ”This is a Unix build.” on the console.